lun0522/Notes/CppLang.md

 void B::f() {...}   // this won't work! should use void A::f()
 ```

-We can use this to extend an exisitng namespace, since everything in `A` is inherited by `B`.
+We can use this to extend an exisiting namespace, since everything in `A` is inherited by `B`.
 Note this doesn't work when we are to define something.

 Use both `using`-**directives** (use the entire namespace) and `using`-**declarations** (use something within a namespace) to avoid name clashes: